Skip to main content

 Can a Company Be Forced to Pay Salary Arrears? πŸ’ΌπŸ’°⚖️ πŸ“Œ Common Client Question: "Can I force my employer to pay salary arrears in India?" πŸ”₯ #LabourLaw #EmployeeRights #IndianLaw #LexisAndCompany ✅ Yes, an Employee Can Claim Salary Arrears in India!
 Under The Payment of Wages Act, 1936 and The Industrial Disputes Act, 1947 , if an employer fails to pay salary on time, the employee can claim salary arrears through legal proceedings. ✔ Employees have the right to claim unpaid wages or salary within a specified time ✔ Salary arrears must be paid within a reasonable period from the due date πŸ”₯ #EmployeeRights #SalaryClaim #WageDispute #LexisAndCompany ✅ Steps to Claim Salary Arrears πŸ’‘ Send a formal written demand for payment to your employer ✉️ πŸ’‘ If unresolved, file a complaint with the Labour Commissioner πŸ›️ πŸ’‘ Approach the Labour Court or Industrial Tribunal if necessary ⚖️ πŸ’‘ Pro Tip: Keep a record of all communications and pay slips to support your claim! ✅ πŸ”₯ #Le...

-Can You File a Case for Domestic Violence in India?
+Can You Dispute a Medical Bill in India?